avisek79/Facedetection/README.md

 ## Key Features

-Haar Cascade Classifier is uised as a prerained model for frontal profile and alternate face detectiom The system also detects faces with googles on.
+Haar Cascade Classifier is used as a pretained model for frontal, profile and alternate face detection.
+The system also detects faces with goggles on.
-Then program detects fine even in a group phots with aom little errors.
+Even program detects fine in a group photos with some little errors.
-MOre accurate face detection could be achieved using advanced DNN models.
+More accurate face detection could be achieved using advanced DNN models.

 Haarcascade classifier can be downloaded from here [OpenCV repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).